 Well, I like to attend networking events that pertain to my particular interests of organization, women empowerment, entrepreneurship amongst other things.
 Recently, I attended the Rise Empowerment Conference in DC where I served as a volunteer to assist with the operations.
 However, I still had the opportunity to hear other entrepreneurs share their personal testimonies and entrepreneurial advice.
 It was really inspiring because I was able to connect with some amazing women!

 Necole Kane, trailblazer and founder of XoNecole, was just one of the many amazing women that I had the opportunity to meet.
 I believe the Universe conspired this setup because just a few days before the conference, Necole emailed her subscribers about her transitioning from L.A. back to the East Coast.
 But what resonated with me within her email, was Necole encouraging others to purge and to let go of things that no longer served them - whether it be people or materialistic belongings, let it go.
 Why?
-Because life is just way too short to boggled down by things we no longer need or bring us any joy.
+Because life is just way too short to boggled down by things we no longer need or that we don't enjoy.
 Necole moved back to the East Coast with only a few suitcases and donated and sold her remaining items beforehand.
 While, reading the article, I was fist pumping the air and nodding profusely in agreement because organizing and purging is what I do!
-So, when I met her, I expressed to her that I thoroughly enjoyed reading her piece and that it aligned with my business.
-I just wanted her to know that her piece re-affirmed my purpose.
+So, when I met her, I expressed to her that I thoroughly enjoyed reading her story which aligned with my business.
+I just wanted her to know that her story re-affirmed my purpose.
 Sometimes the Universe has a way of sending us encouraging messages in various forms and I believe this was one of them.

 Your network = your net-worth.